 - Programs for students and teachers

-- Vote for your favorite Danny Dollar student project classroom video.
+- Stay tuned!
+Check back soon for the winner of our Danny Dollar student project classroom video.
 More than 3,000 students from across the district enrolled in this year’s virtual academy.
 As part of their capstone project, students were asked to share their Danny Dollar reflections and create their own millionaire money visions.
 The class with the most votes will win a 1:1 visit with Danny Dollar author Ty Allan Jackson.
-Voting ends Monday, April 12.

 Plan a Field Trip